yene/react-blog/README.md

 * How to share code between component (ES modules)?
 * can webpack modify html files, does it have config variables etc?
 * why do i get a route warning but it still works?
 "Warning: Location "post/anoter-post.md" did not match any routes"
+* is it possible to write a webpack loader that setups the fallback js files

 ## Notes
 Loading the content async will cause the components to update, the user will notice a flash on the page.
 It would be better if the whole page would wait for the content until it renders something.